EPCCed/Activities/Activities/Sort/Readme.md

 2. You can only handle one bag at a time.
 3. You have 30s (or insert your time limit) to sort as many objects as you can.
 4. Put the coloured object into the corresponding coloured bucket.
-5. Don't worry if you make a mistake, keep on going
+5. Don't worry if you make a mistake, keep going!
 6. Try the activity as an individual or as a group and add more people to the group to see what happens.
 ```